Understanding the Eviction Process

 When Are Eviction Papers Filed?

-Eviction papers are filed on the 16th of every month for tenants with an outstanding balance of $200 or more.
+Eviction papers are filed on the 16th of every month for residents with an outstanding balance of $200 or more.

-What If Tenants Don’t Pay Or Move Out Post-Hearing?
+What If Residents Don’t Pay Or Move Out Post-Hearing?

 In North Carolina, a Writ of Possession is filed on the 11th day post-hearing.
-Lockouts typically occur two weeks later, after which tenants have a 10-day window to remove personal belongings.
+Lockouts typically occur two weeks later, after which residents have a 10-day window to remove personal belongings.

 How Much Does the Eviction Cost?